alvarotapi/marvelHeroesApp/README.md

 ## Development server

+1. Run the following command to install the necessary dependencies: `npm install`

-1. Set yours `publicKey` and `privateKey`from [Developer Marvel](https://developer.marvel.com/) in environments files.
+2. Set your `publicKey` and `privateKey`from [Developer Marvel](https://developer.marvel.com/) in the environment files.

-2. Run `ng serve` for a dev server.
+3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-3. To log in put email and password in login form, from one of these users:
+4. To log in, use the email and password from one of these users in the login form:

 ```
 {